squiggle-lang/squiggle-lang.org/tutorial/chapter/4/index.md

 ## Unary minus operator

-The unary minus operator `-` is like JavaScript's unary minus operator except it throws if the value is not a number.
-Currently there is a bug where starting a statement with a `-` can cause the parser to think you're trying to do multiline subtraction, so be sure to wrap these statements in parentheses for now.
+The unary minus operator `-` only works on numbers.

+*Note:* Currently there is a bug where starting a statement with a `-` can cause the parser to think you're trying to do multiline subtraction, so be sure to wrap these statements in parentheses for now.

 ```squiggle
 -4